tsionhabte/SecondRepo/README.md

 # SecondRepo
-// this is the first commite
+// this is the first commit
+//this is the second staging commit